ColmBhandal/PhD-Formalilsing-Comhordu/README.md

 ## Building the CoqDoc

+CoqDoc is pretty-printed documentation of Coq code.
+For more info, see [Documenting Files...](https://coq.inria.fr/refman/using/tools/coqdoc.html)

 The directory ``CoqDoc/`` is ignored via the ``.gitignore`` file and so it is recommended to build any CoqDoc locally here.
 There are many arguments you can pass to CoqDoc e.g. you can choose to omit proofs; for a full explanation of those arguments just run ``coqdoc --help``.
 Here are just two options that I think are useful:

  1. To build standard HTML docs, including full proofs, into a ``verbose`` directory, use: ``coqdoc --html -d "CoqDoc/verbose" src/*.v --no-index --toc``